 Everyone loves a winner.
 The more he won, the more people rallied to his flag.
 And in a country without money, many would have been attracted by the spoils of war.
 Genghis Khan was generous to those who showed loyalty – he was not the sort of leader to squirrel his wealth away in the 13th-century equivalent of a Swiss bank account!

 A: He was more bloodthirsty than his contemporaries, but that’s only because he was more successful.
 I’d argue that he showed great restraint.
 He realised that to create an empire, he had to work with people afterwards, and would only resort to killing if it served his purpose.
 That probably explains his use of the ‘exemplary massacre’.
 Sieges are extremely expensive and require a lot of manpower – the best way to avoid them was to terrify cities into surrendering in advance.

 The siege of Beijing.
 It was the first really big one.
 Once he had captured one major city, he acquired more manpower and siege weapons to use against others.

 What motivated Genghis Khan’s conquests?

 According to later Mongolian sources, he was inspired by the heavens to rule the Earth.
 I think that idea came from hindsight, not the man himself.
 I’d argue that each conquest inspired the next, until the whole thing gathered an unstoppable momentum.
 Empires are never big enough or secure enough – if you’re the emperor, you’ve always got to keep going.

 His greatest legacy was, for me, the vision of world rule that grew up after his death – put into practice by his son Ögodei and grandson Kublai Khan.
 That ultimately led to the unification of China, and it’s remained unified ever since.
 So it could be argued that perhaps his longest-lasting achievement is modern-day China.

 Spencer Day is a freelance history writer

-This content first appeared in the November 2018 issue of BBC History Revealed
+This article was first published in the November 2018 issue of BBC History Revealed magazine